miquelvir/lsds-2026/projects/2-mapreduce/README.md

 The body fields are:
 - `app_name`: the name of a MapReduce app from the [apps](./apps/) folder, without the `.py` extension.
 - `reduce_partition`: an integer representing which partition of the map task's output must be processed by this worker
-- `map_workers`: a list of URLs of workers which have the results of map tasks for this job
+- `intermediate_partitions`: a list of URLs of workers which have the results of map tasks for this job

 For example: